 The Rangers franchise actually declared bankruptcy in 2010 and still owed their former star about $26 million.
 However, because Rodriguez got his lawyers involved, they orchestrated a deal in which the money was put into an investment account.

 So as it turns out, Rodriguez actually made more money on his deferred payment plan.
-Chalk that up as another smart move by a guy whose made arguably the greatest turnaround of any athlete in his post-playing career.
+Chalk that up as another smart move by a guy who has made arguably the greatest turnaround of any athlete in his post-playing career.
 And by the time the scorned slugger collects his last baseball-related paycheck in 2025, he’ll be 50 years old.

 Well played, A-Rod.
 Well played.